Temple Mount entry restrictions: Under Jordan (1948–1967)

-1967 to present
+Under Israel (1967–present)

+Jordanian Waqf

 After Israel occupied the Old City of Jerusalem during the Six-Day War of June 1967, the site remained under the control of the Jordan-based Jerusalem Islamic Waqf, though control over access to the site passed to Israel.
 The Israeli government took several measures regarding the Temple Mount designed to reassure the world that it had no intention of making the issue of where the Temple Mount's sovereignty lay until this could be determined in final status negotiations, despite some frustration from within Jewish community over both the humiliating conditions imposed on prior worship at the remnant of the Temple, and a certain desire for revenge, according to Meron Benvenisti.
 Israel prohibited the flying of an Israeli flag over the site, and refrained from extending a number of Israeli laws, including those governing Holy Places, to the Haram al-Sharif.

 Uzi Narkis (then chief of the IDF's Central Command) described the arrangements at the time as follows:

 Currently eleven gates are open to the Muslim public.
 Non-Muslims are permitted to enter only through the Moors' Gate.

-Halakhic restrictions
+Chief Rabbinate of Israel

-After Israel captured the site in 1967, the Chief Rabbinate of Israel announced that entering the Temple Mount was forbidden to Jews, in accordance with a halakhic prohibition against temei ha'met (Impurity by contacting the dead, cemeteries etc.).
+After Israel captured the site in 1967, the Chief Rabbinate of Israel announced that entering the Temple Mount was forbidden to Jews, in accordance with a halakhic prohibition against temei ha'met (impurity by contacting the dead, cemeteries etc.).
 The ancient ban on Jews, other than a high priest, entering the zone of the Holy of Holies was confirmed, with the consideration also that, since the exact location of the Second Temple was unknown, any Jew walking through the site would be at grave risk of inadvertently treading on the ground of the Holy of Holies in error.

 According to Maimonides, all must still show the same respect (fear) for the Temple which it commanded before its destruction.
 He added that, "[n]o one may enter it except the places that one is permitted to enter."
 There is an ongoing ideological and halakhic debate whether it is permissible or forbidden to enter the Temple Mount.
 On one side stand those (mainly Haredi) who prohibit the entry to all persons in all areas of the Mount, in fear that a visitor might enter the Temple location.
 On the other side, there are those who do not see, based on the same halakha, any wrongdoing in Jews entering the Temple Mount while observing the halakhic purity laws, and getting only to certain areas of the Mount.
 Additionally there are others (mainly Religious Zionists) who even see visiting the site as a Mitzvah, meaning prayer there should be considered a religious duty.

-Israeli restriction policy
+Restrictions on entry

+The Israeli government has imposed restrictions on all three religious groups – Jews, Christians and Muslims – on entry to Temple Mount (known to Muslims as Al-Aqsa).